VAibhav1031/Scripts/Container_Setup/README.md

 ./container_kill.sh
 ```
 ### NOTE:
-  - Daemon part is under development , plus for that i am thinking to add some kind of custom init process which  can reap the zombie process
+  - Daemon part is under development , plus for that i am thinking to add some kind of custom init process which  can reap the zombie process..

 ---
 IF YOU CAN HAVE ANY IDEA OR ANY RESOURCE YOU CAN RAISE PR OR A ISSUE